subawocit/cs291k/README.md

 ![plot](/figures/Table2.jpg)

-Example prediction results using our best-performing model (Swin-Base pre-trained using MAE):
+Sample prediction results from our best-performing model (Swin-Base pre-trained using MAE):

 ![plot](/figures/prediction.png)

 # Conclusion
  We presented a comprehensive approach to landslide detection using deep-learning techniques, focusing on *using pre-trained image encoder architectures within the Faster R-CNN framework*.

-Our findings highlight the importance of selecting appropriate pre-training strategies and backbone architectures for improving landslide detection performance.
-We found that the Swin-Base architecture, pre-trained using Masked Autoencoder (MAE) yielded the best performance in detecting landslide occurrences within satellite imagery.
+ We found that the Swin-Base architecture, pre-trained using Masked Autoencoder (MAE) yielded the best performance in detecting landslides within satellite imagery.

+  Our findings highlighted the importance of selecting appropriate pre-training strategies and backbone architectures for improving landslide detection performance.

+# About the Authors
+This project was part of the CS291K: Machine Learning and Data Mining course.
+Study design and code implementation were developed by me ([Yuchen Hou](https://github.com/subawocit)) and [Vihaan Akshaay Rajendiran](https://github.com/VihaanAkshaay).

 # Implementation Details
 ## Environment Setup